-- (i) in answer to sub-paragraph 7(i) of the SOC, Westpac says that, following its internal verification and credit assessment processes, if the Car Loan Offer was accepted, the Car Loan Offer was signed on behalf of Westpac and returned to the Dealer Business Manager through Sovereign; - (j) in answer to sub-paragraph 7(j) of the SOC, Westpac says that funds comprising the approved loan amount, less any amounts payable to Westpac or which were to be paid directly to third parties pursuant to the Car Loan, were transferred to the Dealer; - (k) in answer to sub-paragraph 7(k) of the SOC, says that once the Dealer Business Manager was satisfied that the Dealer had received, or would receive, the settled funds under the Car Loan, he or she would arrange for the car the subject of the Car Loan to be released to the customer; - (I) in answer to sub-paragraph 7(I) of the SOC, admits that the Dealer Business Manager managed communications between the customer and Westpac; and - (m) otherwise denies the allegations in paragraph 7 of the SOC. - 8 In answer to paragraph 8 of the SOC, Westpac: - (a) admits the allegations in paragraph 8 of the SOC during the Relevant Period; and - (b) otherwise denies the allegations in paragraph 8 of the SOC. - 9 In answer to paragraph 9 of the SOC, during the Relevant Period, Westpac: - (a) says that, as contemplated by Dealer Agreements, Westpac agreed to pay commission to individual Dealers for the introduction of credit business; - (b) says that Westpac notified Dealers individually from time to time of a base rate of interest to be charged on Car Loans (Base Rate); - (c) says that the Base Rate was typically reviewed monthly, and could be higher for used vehicles and/or loan terms greater than 60 months; - (d) says that Westpac authorised Dealers to set a rate of interest to be payable by a customer under a Car Loan (subject to Westpac's approval) which was higher than, lower than or equal to the Base Rate (Contract Rate);
+- (i) in answer to sub-paragraph 7(i) of the SOC, Westpac says that, following its internal verification and credit assessment processes, if the Car Loan Offer was accepted, the Car Loan Offer was signed on behalf of Westpac and returned to the Dealer Business Manager through Sovereign; - (j) in answer to sub-paragraph 7(j) of the SOC, Westpac says that funds comprising the approved loan amount, less any amounts payable to Westpac or which were to be paid directly to third parties pursuant to the Car Loan, were transferred to the Dealer; - (k) in answer to sub-paragraph 7(k) of the SOC, says that once the Dealer Business Manager was satisfied that the Dealer had received, or would receive, the settled funds under the Car Loan, he or she would arrange for the car the subject of the Car Loan to be released to the customer; - (I) in answer to sub-paragraph 7(I) of the SOC, admits that the Dealer Business

+Manager managed communications between the customer and Westpac; and - (m) otherwise denies the allegations in paragraph 7 of the SOC. - 8 In answer to paragraph 8 of the SOC, Westpac: - (a) admits the allegations in paragraph 8 of the SOC during the Relevant Period; and - (b) otherwise denies the allegations in paragraph 8 of the SOC. - 9 In answer to paragraph 9 of the SOC, during the Relevant Period, Westpac: - says that, as contemplated by Dealer Agreements, Westpac agreed to pay commission to individual Dealers for the introduction of credit business; - (b) says that Westpac notified Dealers individually from time to time of a base rate of interest to be charged on Car Loans (Base Rate); - (c) says that the Base Rate was typically reviewed monthly, and could be higher for used vehicles and/or loan terms greater than 60 months; - (d) says that Westpac authorised Dealers to set a rate of interest to be payable by a customer under a Car Loan (subject to Westpac's approval) which was higher than, lower than or equal to the Base Rate (Contract Rate);

-- (e) says that the difference between the Base Rate and the Contract Rate was called the "Margin"; - (f) says that, where the Base Rate was lower than the Contract Rate, Westpac notified Dealers individually from time to time of the proportion of the Margin which was used by Westpac to calculate the commission (Flex Commission) payable to the Dealer for the introduction of a customer's credit business;
+- (e) says that the difference between the Base Rate and the Contract Rate was called the "Margin"; - (f) says that, where the Base Rate was lower than the Contract Rate, Westpac notified used by Westpac to calculate the commission (Flex Commission) payable to the